 - Paying for child care

 If you have direct losses from your bank accounts related to the identity theft, you potentially can recover these funds as part of this insurance policy.
-Understand that the majority of identity theft victims will have nowhere near $1 million in reimbursable expenses and account losses, but IdentityWorks still offers up to $1 million.
+Although the majority of identity theft victims will have nowhere near $1 million in reimbursable expenses and account losses, IdentityWorks still offers up to $1 million.

 If IdentityWorks discovers something about your personal information that seems out of place on the internet, it generates an alert for you.
 The alert describes the odd situation and gives you basic advice on how to proceed.